What Are The Characteristics For Autism? What Causes It, And How Can I Protect My Child's Health?

 In the United States, some will have you believe that thimerosal has been removed from all vaccines.
 However, this is not the case.

-Notice this recent report from the United States from September of 2009 about Washington state lifting the limits on mercury in vaccinations for the H1N1 vaccine
+Notice this recent report from the United States from Washington State Department of Health in 2008 which limits the amount of mercury in vaccines

 Why not ban thimerosal entirely?
 It is a politically loaded question, and also loaded with legalities.
 When it comes to autism and vaccinations, if mercury is the culprit, then the legal implications are staggering, with the lawsuits that are sure to follow.